buildingSMART/documents-API/README.md

 ##### 3.3.2.2.1.
 Initiating Upload

-The client initiates the document selection by sending a POST request to the CDEs _/upload-documents_ endpoint.
+The client initiates the document upload by sending a POST request to the CDEs _/upload-documents_ endpoint.
 The `callback` part is specified by the client, and in `callback.url`, the client passes a url unto which to later redirect the user from the browser session.
 In this example, the client is listening locally on port `8080`.
 The `upload_context` in this example is using a guid value, which was obtained in a previous document exchange between this client and the CDE, to inform the CDE that a previous selection should be resumed.
 The `files` array has a single element, and this file was assigned a client generated `session_file_id`, see [3.3.1.2.
 Identifying Files During the Workflow](#3312-identifying-files-during-the-workflow).